Our Team

 Evelina Zayats

-Assistant to Chief Executive Officer & Project Manager
+Assistant to Global CEO & Project Manager